oe-ai-experiments/spotify-mcp-server/docs/building-spotify-mcp-server-with-cursor.md

 As software engineers, we're constantly evaluating new tools that promise to make us more productive.
 When Anthropic released the Model Context Protocol (MCP) and Cursor gained popularity as an AI-powered IDE, I decided to put them both to the test by building something practical: a Spotify MCP server that would let AI assistants interact with the Spotify Web API.

 This article chronicles my real experience building this project with Cursor—the good, the challenging, and the surprisingly effective moments of AI pair programming.
+The final result is a production-ready server with enterprise-grade security and high-performance caching.

 ## What I Set Out to Build